cirosantilli/markdown-style-guide/index.md

 - must be the last thing on the file
 - must be sorted alphabetically by the ID
-- don't enclos URLs by angle brackets
+- don't enclose URLs by angle brackets
 - align URLs and link names as in a table
 - link IDs use only lowercase letters.
 Rationale: they are case insensitive, lowercase only is easier to write, and the readability gain of mixed case is not very big.